Unishkhadka/Dotfiles/README.md

 <img src="/images/pic-1.png">

+Clone:
 `git clone https://github.com/Unishkhadka/Dotfiles`

-After cloning this you can copy or move it to your desired folders to your .config folder
+After cloning this you can copy or move your desired folders to .config folder

+For Rofi & polybar you can visit __[Aditya Shakya](https://github.com/adi1090x)__ .But after moving the polybar make sure you add `exec --no-startup-id bash ~/.config/polybar/launch.sh --forest ` into your `~/ .config/i3/config`(or what you use)